- 8 tablespoons white wine or chicken broth, divided

-- In a resealable plastic bag, combine 2 tablespoons wine or broth, 2 tablespoons oil, 1/4 teaspoon basil, 1/4 teaspoon oregano, and half of the salt and pepper; add tuna.
-Seal bag and turn to coat; refrigerate for 1 hour.
+- In a resealable plastic bag, combine 2 tablespoons wine, 2 tablespoons oil, 1/4 teaspoon basil, 1/4 teaspoon oregano, and half the salt and pepper; add tuna.
+Seal bag and turn to coat; refrigerate 1 hour.

 - In a large skillet, saute onion in remaining oil until tender.
-Add the tomatoes, brown sugar and remaining wine or broth, basil, oregano, salt and pepper.
+Add tomatoes, brown sugar and remaining wine, basil, oregano, salt and pepper.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 4-6 minutes or until bubbly and slightly thickened.
+Reduce heat; simmer, uncovered, until bubbly and slightly thickened, 4-6 minutes.
 Meanwhile, cook fettuccine according to package directions.

-- Drain and discard marinade.
+- Drain tuna, discarding marinade.
 Place tuna over tomato mixture; return to a boil.
-Reduce heat; cover and simmer for 6 minutes or until fish flakes easily with a fork.
+Reduce heat; simmer, covered, until fish flakes easily with a fork, about 6 minutes.
 Remove tuna and keep warm.
 Drain fettuccine; add to tomato mixture and toss to coat.
 Divide between two plates; top with tuna.
 Yield: 2 servings.